matthewroot/root-readme/README.md

 - Joined Opower, a rapidly growing mid-sized startup focused on driving energy efficiency using behavioral science, as an Associate Professional Services Engineer.
 - Spent the next 2.5 years rising through the PSE ranks and taking on some of the most complex projects the group faced.
 Began managing a delivery team with several direct reports.
 - Transitioned into Engineering to manage a team focused on internal tools development.
 Spent about six months as an individual contributor and learning the tech stack before fully transitioning into EM role.
 Spent my last two years at Opower managing this team in various incarnations and working on a handful of applications
-- Oracle acquires Opower, 40% of Engineering leaves, sadness ensues.
+- Oracle acquires Opower, a huge chunk of Engineering leaves including my manager, sadness ensues.
 - Joined Optimizely, a rapidly growing mid-sized startup focused on digital experimentation, as an Engineering Manager for the Frontend Engineering team.
 - ?